MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 # Secure Java Spring Boot apps using roles and role claims

-This article demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition with the [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to some routes using [Microsoft Entra ID Application Roles (app roles)](/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.
+This article demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition.
+The app uses the [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to some routes using [Microsoft Entra ID Application Roles (app roles)](/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.

-App roles, along with Security groups are popular means to implement authorization.
-Using role-based access control (RBAC) with application roles and role claims, developers can securely enforce authorization policies with minimal effort on their part.
+App roles, along with security groups, are popular means to implement authorization.
+Using role-based access control (RBAC) with application roles and role claims, you can securely enforce authorization policies with minimal effort.
 Another approach is to use Microsoft Entra ID groups and group claims.
-Microsoft Entra ID Groups and Application Roles are by no means mutually exclusive.
-You can use them in tandem to provide even finer grained access control.
+Microsoft Entra ID groups and application roles aren't mutually exclusive.
+You can use them both to provide fine-grained access control.

-A Microsoft identity platform Office Hours session covered Microsoft Entra ID App roles and security groups, featuring a similar scenario.
-A recording of the session is provided in this video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0).
+For a video that covers a similar scenario, see [Implement authorization in your applications using app roles, security groups, scopes, and directory roles](https://www.youtube.com/watch?v=LRoc-na27l0).

-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://go.microsoft.com/fwlink/?LinkId=394414).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication vs. authorization](/entra/identity-platform/authentication-vs-authorization).

 The following diagram shows the topology of the app:

 :::image type="content" source="media/topology-spring.png" alt-text="Diagram that shows the topology of the app.":::

-## Scenario

-1. This Java Spring Boot web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign in a user and obtain an [ID token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
-1. The **ID Token** token contains the **roles** claim.
+The app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign in a user and obtain an [ID token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
+The ID token contains the roles claim.
 The application inspects the value of this claim to determine which pages the user is authorized to access.

 This kind of authorization is implemented using RBAC.
 When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
-The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality.
+The administrator can then assign roles to different users and groups to control who has access to certain content and functionality.

 This sample application defines the following two *Application Roles*:

-- `PrivilegedAdmin`: Authorized to access the `Admins Only` and the `Regular Users` pages.
+- `PrivilegedAdmin`: Authorized to access the **Admins Only** and the **Regular Users** pages.
-- `RegularUser`: Authorized to access the `Regular Users` page.
+- `RegularUser`: Authorized to access the **Regular Users** page.

 These application roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
-When a user signs into the application, Microsoft Entra ID emits a `roles` claim for each role that's been granted individually to the user in the form of role membership.
-Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](/powershell/module/azuread/).
-In this sample, application role management is done through the Azure portal or using PowerShell.
+When a user signs into the application, Microsoft Entra ID emits a roles claim for each role that's been granted individually to the user in the form of role membership.

+You can assign users and groups to roles through the Azure portal or programmatically using [Microsoft Graph](https://graph.microsoft.com) and [Microsoft Azure AD PowerShell](/powershell/module/azuread/).
+This article describes both techniques.

 > [!NOTE]
 > Role claims aren't present for guest users in a tenant if the `https://login.microsoftonline.com/common/` endpoint is used as the authority to sign in users.
 You need to sign-in a user to a tenanted endpoint like `https://login.microsoftonline.com/tenantid`.